Floors-2-Go

 Floors-2-Go was a wood flooring retailer in the United Kingdom, established in 1999.
 In 2012, the company's affiliates took over Allied Carpets in a pre-pack administration deal.

 History

 Floors-2-Go was founded in 1999 as a family business, with the first store opening in Birmingham.
 In 2004, the firm floated on the London Stock Exchange.
 This saw the firm evolving from cash-and-carry (wholesale)-type warehouses to retail superstores.

 In 2005, Floors-2-Go opened its first stores in Northern Ireland.
 Later that year, the company announced plans to expand to around 350 stores.

-In 2007, Floors-2-Go was sold for £52.4 million to its directors and private equity firm Alchemy Partners, at which point is ceased trading on the London Stock Exchange.
+In 2007, Floors-2-Go was sold for £52.4 million to its directors and private equity firm Alchemy Partners, at which point it ceased trading on the London Stock Exchange.